songpoemHQ/songpoem.github.io/_pages/index.md

     description: "Our Innovative strategist will work to grow your business and revenue.
 Retain old customers longer and add new customers."
 platform_row:
   - title: "Marketplace"
-    description: "A multi level platform of service providers and consumers."
+    description: "A multi level platform for service providers and consumers.
+They can Exchange messages, transactions for business.
+Buy or rent the product."
     url: "/platform/marketplace"
   - title: "On Demand Service Platform"
-    description: "Gig Economy products like Uber"
+    description: "on-demand platform for gig workers like delivery, ride sharing, services"
     url: "/platform/on-demand"
   - title: "Community"
     description: "Community Management and Engagement platform.
 Memberships, Network.
 User hirerachy, premium features.
 Invite users, reedem points."